SKalt/flask-webpack/README.md

 ```
 default: `"/"`

 **Optional:** A URL to prepend to your hashed asset names.
 In production, you can set this to your full domain name or CDN.
 In development, you might to point to a [`webpack-dev-server`](https://github.com/webpack/webpack-dev-server) on another port.
 You can control this in python switching `os.environ.get("FLASK_ENV") == "development"` or by changing the value of the `publicPath` key in the generation of your asset map.

-⚠️ warning: this does not automatically join the URL and your asset name.
+:warning: warning: this does not automatically join the URL and your asset name.
 You must provide the joining `/`.

-⚠️ warning: prepending a different `asset_url`/`public_path` to your assets may cause them not to work in production `url(./relative/path/to/style/asset)`
+:warning: warning: prepending a different `asset_url`/`public_path` to your assets may cause them not to work in production `url(./relative/path/to/style/asset)`

 ```python